Rajnandanibais/rock-paper-scissor-lizard--spouse/README.md

-# rock-paper-scissor-lizard--spouse
+# rock-paper-scissor-lizard--spock
- rockpaperscissorlizardspouse game using js
+ rockpaperscissorlizardspock game using js